article banner

 Preparation of transfer pricing documentation

 • According to article 147, literal C) of the Tax Code, it is mandatory for taxpayers to document the transactions conducted with related parties or subjects located in preferential tax regimes (transfer pricing report) and the pricing analysis.
-In case of a transfer pricing audit, the documentation must be available for the Tax Administration.
-Any documentation must be prepared in Spanish and be kept for a period of 10 years.
+In case of a transfer pricing audit the documentation must be available for the Tax Administration.
+Any documentation must be prepared in Spanish and be keep for a period of 10 years.

 Master and local file

-• To date, El Salvador has not incorporated into the TP legislation the documentation scheme proposed by the OECD in the framework of BEPS.
-And although the 'Master and Local file' structure is best and standardised practice, there are local elements of the transfer pricing regulation that would be left out and could end in non-compliance with the TP rules.
+• To the date, El Salvador has not incorporated into the TP legislation the documentation scheme proposed by the OECD in the framework of BEPS.
+And although the Master and Local file structure is best and standardized practice, there are local elements of the transfer pricing regulation that would be left out and could end in non-compliance with the TP rules.

 Some risk factors for challenge